-Boston Pedestrian and Bicycle Accident Lawyers
+Boston Pedestrian Accident Lawyer

 Traffic accidents that involve a person on foot or bike have higher rates of severe injuries and fatalities than crashes involving only motor vehicles.
 In 2016, 15 of the 22 people killed in Boston traffic crashes were pedestrians, according to a report on the city’s Vision Zero initiative to reduce traffic deaths.

 Pedestrian accidents often leave injury victims facing overwhelming medical expenses, extended time away from work, and the need for long-term care.
 If you were hit by a motor vehicle while walking, jogging or riding a bike, the Boston pedestrian accident attorneys at Jason Stone Injury Lawyers are here to fight for the financial security you need to recover.

 At Jason Stone Law Firm, our pedestrian accident attorneys can advise you on your legal options and fight for the financial security you need to move forward with your life.

 Call 800-577-5188 or contact a Boston pedestrian accident lawyer online to arrange your free consultation.

 If you have been in a pedestrian or bicycle accident, you may find the information linked below to be invaluable.

 Pedestrians and bicyclists lack the obvious protections of those in motor vehicles, and in the event of a collision those on foot or bike are more likely to sustain catastrophic injuries including spinal cord injuries and traumatic brain injuries (TBI).

 Initial insurance company settlement offers are rarely enough to cover immediate medical costs, let alone any necessary ongoing care.
 Our Boston pedestrian accident lawyers understand the life-altering effects of severe pedestrian injuries and their associated expenses, and we work hard to get the money injury victims need to cope with: